 Previous volume methods may have involved simple water displacement; however, this method produces one volume value which is usually manually recorded and thereby attracts operator inaccuracy with no data archiving system for future retrieval.
 Fluid displacement techniques are also unsuitable for porous materials.

-The Volscan Profiler is a benchtop laser based scanner that measures the volume, density and dimensional profiles of samples with maximum dimensions of 600mm long and 380mm diameter, with a typical test time of less than 60 seconds.
+The Volscan Profiler is a benchtop laser-based scanner that measures the volume, density, and dimensional profiles of samples with maximum dimensions of 600mm long and 380mm diameter, with a typical test time of fewer than 60 seconds.

-Instead of just assessing the volume as with seed or water displacement methods, the Volscan Profiler has the ability to automatically measure and calculate an additional 19 related parameters, such as height, width, length and weight.
-It also enables the rapid 3-dimensional digitisation of products which can be archived and then treated mathematically to yield detailed dimensional information for immediate use or future retrieval.
+Instead of just assessing the volume as with seed or water displacement methods, the Volscan Profiler has the ability to automatically measure and calculate an additional 19 related parameters, such as height, width, length, and weight.
+It also enables the rapid 3-dimensional digitization of products which can be archived and then treated mathematically to yield detailed dimensional information for immediate use or future retrieval.

 Things you couldn't test using seed or water displacement...

-Besides offering rapid 3-dimensional digitisation of products, it has the ability to measure objects that, due to their texture or size, was not possible with seed displacement.
-Soft, thin or brittle products with vulnerable structure due to toppings, or being easily altered by the compressive nature of seed displacement are easily mounted on the Volscan Profiler by a variety of supporting pins.
+Besides offering rapid 3-dimensional digitization of products, it has the ability to measure objects that, due to their texture or size, were not possible with seed displacement.
+Soft, thin, or brittle products with vulnerable structure due to toppings, or being easily altered by the compressive nature of seed displacement are easily mounted on the Volscan Profiler by a variety of supporting pins.

 The Volscan Profiler is also not affected porosity as would be the case when using traditional liquid displacement techniques.